hashgraph/hedera-services/platform-sdk/docs/proposals/state-lifecycle/proposal.md

 Invalid state file cleanup and hash validation should be moved to the `StateLifecycleManager`.
 The remaining responsibilities belong to the platform code.

-This refactoring will ensure that state initialization logic is centralized in the `StateLifecycleManager`.
+This refactoring will ensure that state initialization logic is centralized in the `StateLifecycleManager` implementation.
 The platform code will use `StateLifecycleManager` to retrieve either a mutable state or the latest immutable copy.

 The end result will look like this: